 A troubling trend has surfaced in the Canadian homeownership landscape, posing a significant risk to many families' financial stability: an alarming number of homeowners are either uninsured or underinsured when it comes to life and health insurance.
-According to recent research conducted by LIMRA on behalf of the Canadian Association of Financial Institutions in Insurance (CAFII), a staggering 80% of Canadian homeowners surveyed fall into these categories.
-This statistic is representative of many Canadian families who may be at significant financial risk due to unforeseen circumstances.
+According to recent research conducted by LIMRA on behalf of the Canadian Association of Financial Institutions in Insurance (CAFII), a staggering 80% of Canadian homeowners fall into these categories.
+This statistic represents millions of families who may be at significant financial risk due to unforeseen circumstances.

 The implications of this insurance gap could be severe.
-Without adequate life and health insurance coverage, families could face immense financial strain if an unexpected covered event were to occur, such as disability, critical illness, or the untimely death of any household income earners.
+Without adequate life and health insurance coverage, families could face immense financial strain when unexpected events occur, such as disability, critical illness, or the untimely death of any household income earners.
 This financial strain could result in negative impacts to families' current financial health and long-term stability, making it challenging to manage debts, maintain their standard of living, or plan for the future.

 Consider a Canadian family with a mortgage of \$300,000.
-If the primary income earner was to pass away unexpectedly without adequate insurance, the surviving family members may need to use their savings to cover monthly mortgage payments and in worse-case scenarios, they may not have sufficient savings to service their debts which could result in the loss of their home.
+If the primary income earner was to pass away unexpectedly without adequate insurance, the surviving family members may need to use their savings to cover monthly mortgage payments and in worse-case scenarios, they may not have sufficient savings to service their debts resulting in the loss of their home.

-In contrast, if the same family had a credit protection insurance (CPI) policy for their \$300,000 mortgage covering the primary income earner, the CPI could reduce or pay off the remaining mortgage balance in the event of their death, up to the policy limit.
-This means the surviving family members could maintain their standard of living and potentially avoid the devastating consequences of being underinsured.
+In contrast, if the same family had a credit protection insurance (CPI) policy attached to their \$300,000 mortgage and covering the primary income earner, the CPI would pay off the remaining mortgage balance in the event of their death, up to the policy limit.
+This means the surviving family members could maintain their standard of living and avoid the devastating consequences of being underinsured.

-The important role of credit protection insurance (CPI) is undeniable, especially for low-income homeowners who are disproportionately affected.
-Nearly half of these homeowners are uninsured, and among those who are insured, 75% are underinsured, with policies covering less than seven to ten times their income-as defined by the Financial Consumer Agency of Canada.
+The crucial role of credit protection insurance (CPI) is undeniable, especially for low-income homeowners who are disproportionately affected.
+Nearly half of these homeowners are uninsured, and among those who are insured, 75% are underinsured, with policies covering less than seven years of income-the minimum recommended by the Financial Consumer Agency of Canada.
 Our study, which surveyed over 1,175 Canadian homeowners across various income brackets, revealed significant disparities in insurance coverage.
-While 55% of homeowners with a mortgage, home equity line of credit or both have some form of CPI, low-income homeowners have significantly fewer CPI products.
-This gap highlights an opportunity to educate more homeowners on the benefits of CPI and the role it plays as part of a family's overall financial plan to help ensure future security.
+While 55% of all homeowners with credit have some form of CPI, low-income homeowners have significantly fewer CPI products.
+This gap highlights an opportunity to educate more homeowners on the benefits of CPI and the role it plays as part of a family's overall financial plan to ensure future security.